GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trials/index.md

 href="/docs/privacy-sandbox/shared-storage/">Shared
 Storage</a></td>
       <td>
-Shared Storage added to the origin trial in only M105+ Canary/Dev/Beta for now.
+Shared Storage added to the origin trial in only M105+ Canary, Dev, and Beta for now.
 	  </td>
     </tr>
   </tbody>